ocsf/ocsf-docs/CONTRIBUTING.md

 3. Define the missing attributes → Adding a `field` , Adding an `object`.
 4. Determine which category you would want to add your event_class in, note it’s  `name`
 5. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
-    1. TASK - Update category.json to make the names consistent with the folder names, probably can also order the categories in alphabetical order
 6. Define the `event_class` itself → Adding an `event_class`.
 7. Finally, verify the changes are working as expected in your local [ocsf-server](https://github.com/ocsf/ocsf-server).